Formula One: Media coverage

-Television broadcasters
+Television and radio broadcasters

 In the United Kingdom, several companies have retained the right to broadcast races.
-In 2012, Sky launched a dedicated channel, Sky Sports F1, which covered all races live without commercial interruption as well as live practice and qualifying sessions, along with F1 programming, including interviews, archive action and magazine shows.
-BBC retained similar rights until 2015, when they ended their contract three years earlier than planned.
+In 2012, Sky launched a dedicated channel, Sky Sports F1, which covered all races live without commercial interruption as well as live practice and qualifying sessions, along with F1 programming, including interviews, archive action, and magazine shows.
+The BBC retained similar rights until 2015, when they ended their contract three years earlier than planned.
 The free-to-air TV rights were picked up by Channel 4 until the end of the 2018 season.

-As of 2025, BBC Radio 5 Live, 5 Sports Extra, and BBC Sounds have rights to such coverage until 2028.
+As of 2025, BBC Radio 5 Live, 5 Sports Extra, and BBC Sounds have rights to audio coverage until 2028.

-In South East Asia, the Middle East, and North Africa, Formula One is broadcast by beIN Sports.
+In Southeast Asia, the Middle East, and North Africa, Formula One is broadcast by beIN Sports.
 In India, sessions are broadcast by streaming service FanCode and satellite television provider Tata Play.
 In China, the rights are held by Tencent, Guangdong TV, and Shanghai TV.

 In the United States, ESPN has held the rights since 2013, carrying the broadcast and commentary feed provided by Sky Sports UK.
 According to The Athletic, the fee paid by ESPN is estimated at $90 million per year as of 2025, with the current deal set to expire after the 2025 season.
 Ahead of the 2025 United States Grand Prix, it was announced that Apple Inc. had acquired the U.S. rights to Formula One under a five-year deal; most coverage will be exclusive to Apple TV subscribers, with practice sessions and selected races available for free.

 In Germany, Austria, Italy, and Switzerland, the exclusive rights are held by pay TV broadcaster Sky Sport.
 The rights were previously shared with free-to-air channel RTL for many years, which had broadcast all Formula One qualifying and racing sessions since 1991, but lost its rights after the 2020 season due to being outbid by Sky Sport.
 Despite no longer holding the rights themselves, RTL has broadcast selected sessions on free-to-air television and its streaming service RTL+ as part of various sublicensing agreements with Sky Sport.